Dulse (Palmaria palmata)

 Dulse can be torn up and used as condiment, added to soups after cooking, mixed into salads and vegetable stir-fries, or eaten out of hand as a snack.
-It makes a versatile last minute addition to a wide variety of dishes, and provides a crispy snack and sandwich topping when fried for about 30 seconds on medium heat with a little butter or oil.
+It makes a versatile last minute addition to a wide variety of dishes, and provides a crispy snack and sandwich topping when fried briefly in a skillet on medium heat with a little butter or oil.
 Lightly toasted in a frying pan or low heat oven for a couple of minutes, dulse becomes crisp and can be eaten like chips, or processed in an electric coffee grinder to be used as a salt substitute and flavor additive.

 Dulse contains significant amounts of iron, potassium, iodine, and a broad spectrum of other vitamins, minerals, and trace elements.
 There are written records of dulse being harvested for food in Iceland and Ireland as early as the 12th century.